diskuv/dkml-ghmirror/contributors/doc/CommandReference.rst

     ReleaseCompatPerf
         Mostly optimized code.
 Slightly less optimized than ``Release`` but compatible with the Linux tool `perf <https://perf.wiki.kernel.org/index.php/Main_Page>`_.
+        On Windows this build type is the same as Release.

         Expert: Enables the `frame pointer <https://dev.realworldocaml.org/compiler-backend.html#using-the-frame-pointer-to-get-more-accurate-traces>`_
         which gets more accurate traces.